mazy1998/maryams-theorem/README.md

 The following tables summarize the measured metrics for each generated torus at different elongation factors.
 Values are regenerated automatically via `update_readme_tables.py`.

+With the recommended parameters, the Monte Carlo benchmark proceeds as follows.
+First, 1,000 surface points are sampled, and for each point 1,024 hemispherical rays are traced to estimate the cosine-weighted ambient occlusion, yielding the data needed for $\bar{A} = \frac{S \cdot C_M}{4}$.
+Next, the mesh undergoes 400 random rotations; for each orientation we compute the orthographic shadow area.
+The resulting empirical mean shadow is then compared against Maryam’s theorem prediction, providing a direct validation of $\frac{S \cdot C_M}{4}$.

+Procedural torus meshes were used for numerical validation because raw scans often contained holes and other artifacts.
+To stress-test the theorem, we generated 27 toruses spanning multiple aspect ratios and elongation factors.
+Maryam’s theorem matched the Monte Carlo measurements almost perfectly across all cases; the small deviations are attributable to Monte Carlo variance rather than any systematic bias.

 <!-- BEGIN TORUS RESULTS -->
 ### Elongation 1×